CDCgov/template/open_practices.md

 * Follow [Semantic Versioning 2.0.0](https://semver.org/) when creating versions for your project.
 * Describe and test reproducible practices to install and build your project.
 For example, [injury_autocoding's code section on running the project's scripts](https://github.com/cdcai/injury_autocoding#code)).
 * Recognize contributors and existing resources that have helped the project.
 For example, [fdns-ms-hl7-utils' AUTHORS file](https://github.com/CDCgov/fdns-ms-hl7-utils/blob/master/AUTHORS).
+* Automate build and test procedures to reduce the effort of outside contributors to send pull requests (eg, [Travis CI](https://travis-ci.org/), [Circle CI](https://circleci.com/), [GitHub Actions](https://help.github.com/en/actions))
+* [Appropriately gather metrics](https://opensource.guide/metrics/) on how your project is used and incorporate this into your feature planning process.
+* [Incorporate documentation into your development cycle](https://github.com/GSA/code-gov-open-source-toolkit/blob/master/toolkit_docs/documentation.md), and where possible, automate the generation of documentation so it is more likely to be up to date and useful to people interested in your project.

 ## Open Source Checklist